Colón Island

 Colón Island (Spanish: Isla Colón) is the northernmost and main island in the Bocas del Toro Archipelago located in Bocas del Toro Province, Panama.
 The capital city of the province, Bocas del Toro, is located on the island and is one of Panama's main tourist attractions with over 150,000 visitors per year and an 8% annual rate of growth in tourism.

-The island
+Facilities

 Beachfront hotels, restaurants, night clubs, discothèques and residential districts are prominent on Colón Island.